Rod-Will/MDD-OMC/README.md

 ├── data/                     # Dataset files used for training and testing
 ├── notebooks/                # Jupyter Notebooks for exploratory analysis and experiments
 ├── results/
-│   ├── plots/                # Plots from initial experiments
-│   ├── plots2/               # Grid prediction plots for optimized models
-│   ├── OMC_results.csv       # Model performance for OMC predictions
+│   ├── plots/                # Plots from initial experiments and Grid prediction plots for optimized models │   ├── OMC_results.csv       # Model performance for OMC predictions
 │   ├── MDD_results.csv       # Model performance for MDD predictions
 ├── scripts/                  # Python scripts for model training and evaluation